Large-eye conger

 The large-eye conger (Ariosoma marginatum) is an eel in the family Congridae (conger/garden eels).
+This fish also goes by the name puhi.
+Ariosoma marginatum and other conger eels are also called White Eels in the Hawaiian Islands.
 It was described by Léon Vaillant and Henri Émile Sauvage in 1875, originally under the genus Congrogadus.
 It is a tropical, marine eel which is known from the northwestern and eastern central Pacific Ocean, including Hawaii and the Ladd Seamount.
-It typically dwells at a depth range of 2–420 metres, and leads a benthic, nocturnal lifestyle, burrowing into sand.
-Males can reach a maximum total length of 38 centimetres.